 The Map of Bush Fire Prone Areas identifies land falling within, or partially within, a bush fire prone area of Western Australia as designated by the Fire and Emergency Services (FES) Commissioner.

 The Map of Bush Fire Prone Areas 2016 is available by clicking here.

 Note that local government boundaries are subject to change and the local government authority nominated in the pop-up box on the Map is provided for information purposes only.

-Do you have a colleague that is still accessing the 2015 edition of the Map through their cache?
+Do you have a colleague that is still accessing a previous edition of the Map through their cache?
 Remind them to ‘refresh’ or to access the latest edition using the above link.